isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>

-A 14-day [Stay-Home Notice (SHN)](/health/shn) will be sent to the email address provided by the traveller in their [SGAC declaration](https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card).
+A 14-day (for arrivals before 7 Oct 2021) or 10-day (for arrivals from 7 Oct 2021) [Stay-Home Notice (SHN)](/health/shn) will be sent to the email address provided by the traveller in their [SGAC declaration](https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card).
 The SHN takes effect immediately on the day of its issuance.

 &#9744;  <i><b>D) Transport to SHN Accommodation</b></i>